NXP Launches UCODE X, a New RAIN RFID Chip Ready to Transform Major Industries

 Chapter 4: A Legacy of Innovation: NXP's Long Road to UCODE X

-The Genesis: From Philips to NXP
+The Roots: From Philips to NXP

 -